-86% of businesses that use SaaS significantly experience relatively higher employee engagement.
+86% of businesses that use SaaS experience higher employee engagement.

 North America is the most mature SaaS market in terms of adoption.

-99% of businesses use at lease one SaaS solution.
+99% of businesses use at least one SaaS solution.

-There is no question, the SaaS industry is growing globally and across platforms.
+There is no question that the SaaS industry is growing globally and across platforms.

 SaaS organizations operate in over 100 countries.

-Improved SaaS automation and agility abilities are fueling market growth.
+Improved SaaS automation, faster deployment, and agility are fueling SaaS market growth.

 Key Takeaway: To stay competitive, companies are looking to SaaS organizations.
-They are increasingly using or planning to use SaaS due to its low barrier to entry, accessibility and scalability.
+They are increasingly using or planning to use SaaS due to its accessibility, scalability, and low barrier to entry.

-SaaS businesses employ many different pricing strategies to best serve their customers.
+SaaS businesses employ various pricing strategies to serve their customers better.

 More than 50,000 SaaS vendors offer 30% off discounts or more to their customers.

-Key Takeaway: SaaS companies chose pricing strategies relative to their customers.
-Weigh these three factors to determine your model: number of users, perceived value of your software and how often customers use it.
+Key Takeaway: SaaS companies choose pricing strategies relative to their customers.
+Weigh these three factors to determine your model: number of users, perceived value of your software, and how often customers use it.

 Adoption of SaaS